anthonytietjen/henrymeds-flutter/README.md

 ### Shortcuts taken

-- **Time Selector Widget** - I don't like the time selection widget.
-I would rather show a custom widget that makes it more user-friendly to choose 15 minute increments.
-But in the interest of time, I used the default time selection widget.
+- **Time Selector Widget** - I don't like the time selection widget used in the provider's add availability screen.
+I would rather show a custom widget that makes it more user-friendly to choose ranges in 15 minute increments.
+But in the interest of time, I used the default time selection widget and didn't add the ability to select a range.
 - **Loading Indicators** - I added a loading indicator where the client chooses from a list of providers.
 Other indicators should be added when making API calls, but in the interest of time, I left `TODO` statments in those locations.
 - **Fake Data** - My fake data can be found in the `/lib/api` folder.
 I added delays to simulate network latency.
 In a real scenario the app would use either the `http` or `graphql_flutter` library to make ether REST API calls or GraphQL queries.
 - **No Login Screen** - Login wasn't part of the requirements, so I didn't worry about it for the assignment.
 For a real app, there would be a login screen, and session functionality.